creativescala/krop/docs/src/pages/controller/route/paths.md

 val everything = Query.everything
 ```

 We can also construct a `QueryParam` directly, which requires a name and a type parameter, similarly to working with `Query`.
 The type parameter is used to find a given instance of @:api(krop.route.StringCodec) or @:api(krop.route.SeqStringCodec), depending on the kind of `QueryParam` that is being constructed.
+See [Codecs](codecs.md) for more on the codec types.

 ```scala mdoc:silent
 val param = QueryParam.one[Int]("id") // Looks for StringCodec